kevinkk525/pysmartnode/README.md

 Required external modules are:

-* extmod/uasyncio (Part of the firmware since April 2020, the old uasyncio version from micropyhton-lib is not supported anymore!)
+* extmod/uasyncio (Version >3.0.0, Part of the firmware since April 2020, the old uasyncio version from micropyhton-lib is not supported anymore!)
 * micropython-mqtt-as, my own fork that has some needed features: ([mqtt_as](https://github.com/kevinkk525/micropython-mqtt))

 All required modules are in this repository and don't need to be aquired manually.